 The DA 67-10 Series serves the same purpose but is more diverse adding new parameters to the criteria of the already existing achievement.
 Same as the DA 67-9 Forms, the new series provides the HQDA with key information on the officer being evaluated.
 This series includes five separate forms:

-None of these forms should be confused with DD Form 67, Form Processing Action Request.
-The DD 67 is a form used to request the issuance of a new Army-related form and to cancel or renew an existing one.
+The DA 67 Forms should be confused with DD Form 67, Form Processing Action Request.
+The DD 67 is a form released by the U.S. Department of Defense (DoD) and is used to request the issuance of a new Army-related form and to cancel or renew an existing one.